bio-raum/FooDMe2/docs/installation.md

 If you do not have apptainer on your system, you can also specify docker, singularity, podman or conda for software provisioning - see the [usage information](usage.md).

-The path specified with `--reference_base` can then be given to the pipeline during normal execution as `--reference_base` (unless you already have set it as part of your site-specific config file).
+The path specified with `--reference_base` can then be given to the pipeline during normal execution as `--reference_base`.

 Please note that the build process will create a pipeline-specific subfolder (`foodme2`) that must not be given as part of the `--reference_base` argument.
 FooDMe 2 is part of a collection of pipelines that use a shared reference directory and it will choose the appropriate subfolder by itself.